Devin McCourty

 Devin McCourty (born August 13, 1987) is an American former professional football player who was a safety in the National Football League (NFL) for 13 seasons with the New England Patriots.
 He played college football for the Rutgers Scarlet Knights and was selected by the Patriots in the first round of the 2010 NFL draft.
 Missing only five games during his Patriots career, McCourty received two Pro Bowl selections and was also a member of three Super Bowl-winning teams.
 McCourty also has the most postseason starts for a defensive player.
-His twin brother, Jason McCourty, also played in the NFL.
+His twin brother, Jason, also played in the NFL.
 Since leaving the NFL in 2022, he has served as a commentator for NBC's Football Night in America.

 Early life

 McCourty attended Saint Joseph Regional High School in Montvale, New Jersey, with his twin brother, Jason McCourty.
 He played cornerback and free safety and was an all-league selection in his final two seasons.
 As a senior, he had 50 tackles and three interceptions.

 Considered a two-star recruit by Rivals.com, McCourty only received one scholarship offer, from Rutgers.